Welcome to the Case Library & Geyer Center for Information Technology

 This guide is intended for guests who are not affiliated with Colgate University, but who may wish to make use of Case-Geyer collections, facilities, and/or services.
 This guide also applies to the Cooley Science Library housed in McGregory Hall.

 The mission of the Colgate University Libraries is to seek excellence in its support of the academic curriculum and in establishing a comprehensive intellectual climate by providing convenient, effective access to books and other quality information sources locally and worldwide.
-Case-Geyer is a private facility reserved primarily for the use of students, faculty, staff, alumnae, trustees, and visiting scholars of the University who, in addition to participants in selected Colgate-affiliated programs, have the privilege of using the Libraries, borrowing materials from its collections and through Interlibrary Loan, and accessing computer databases and services.
+Case-Geyer is a private facility reserved primarily for the use of students, faculty, staff, alumnae, trustees, and visiting scholars of the University who, in addition to participants in selected Colgate-affiliated programs, have the privilege of using the Libraries, borrowing materials from its collections, and accessing computer databases and services.
+Students, faculty, staff, trustees, and visiting scholars may use Interlibrary Loan Services.
 In addition to the college community, the Library extends visiting borrower privileges to selected guests including members of some local colleges and the local community (restrictions may apply).

 The Libraries serve not only Colgate, but also readers from the surrounding communities with some conditions.
 A responsible adult must supervise all minors under high school age.
 Minors under high school age who wish to access federal government information should contact the Government Documents Librarian, who will act as the responsible adult (connect to the Government Documents access policy).
 Users may be asked by staff to show their ID cards.
 Colgate is not responsible for minors or monitoring their use of materials or equipment or for the inappropriate conduct of any patrons.
 Anyone found violating Case-Geyer policies or acting in a disruptive manner will be subject to disciplinary action and/or suspension of Library privileges and/or arrest.
 Case-Geyer gives priority in service to College-affiliated users, and may limit guests' access to selected facilities, collections, and services.